syncfusion-content/wpf-docs/wpf/DataGrid/Interactive-Features.md

 # Interactive Features

-## ColumnChooser
+## Column Chooser

-SfDataGrid allows you to show and hide the Columns from the view at runtime via drag and drop using ColumnChooser.
-You can enable a column chooser in an application by creating an instance for GridColumnChooserController and assign to SfDataGrid.GridColumnDragDropController.
+SfDataGrid allows you to show and hide the Columns from the view at runtime via drag and drop using `ColumnChooser`.
+You can enable a column chooser in an application by creating an instance for `GridColumnChooserController` and assign to `SfDataGrid.GridColumnDragDropController`.

 While dropping columns in ColumnChooser window, the particular column will be hidden by setting GridColumn.IsHidden as true.